 Philip was Herod’s son, and after Herod’s death, he inherited an area near Banias Springs.
-In 2 BCE Philip founded his capital there and called it Caesarea Philippi.
-Today it is more commonly known as Banias Nature Reserve, and it is located at the Golan Heights.
+In 2 BCE, Philip founded his capital and called it Caesarea Philippi.
+Today it is more commonly known as Banias Nature Reserve, located at the Golan Heights.

 Have you ever been to Caesarea?
 Tell us about your experience in the comments below.